ThatSmittyDude/up2par/README.md

 Select 'Run as Administrator'

 Wait for the command prompt to complete both of the bash executions

+Select Ok for the windows disk cleanup and allow that to run

 It is also recommended to do any windows updates that are available and then restart your machine